leapcode/soledad/docs/incoming_box.rst

 Server Blob Backend
 +++++++++++++++++++
 In the Server Side, the implementation of the ``Incoming Box`` MUST be done exclusively at the level of the BlobStorage.
 The Blobs implementation in both Soledad Server and Client have enough knowledge of the incoming box semantics to allow its processing to be done without resorting to writing documents in the main soledad json storage.

 For simplicity, the ``IncomingBox`` endpoint is assumed to be running under the same process space than the rest of the Soledad Server.

 Preffix Namespaces
 ~~~~~~~~~~~~~~~~~~

-The ``Incoming Box`` endpoint should use an uuid for each incoming message, qualified
+The Trusted Application code responsible for writing messages through Soledad
-by a reserved preffix per each Trusted App ('incoming-mx').
-This is the main
+Server ``Incoming Box`` endpoint MUST specify a dedicated "namespace" that it
-mechanism to store the set of "Incoming Messages" inside the bigger namespace
+desires to use and be authorized to write into it.
+This is done so Soledad can
-of Blobs.
+list, filter, flag, fetch and reserve only messages known to the Trusted

-This means that the general Blob spec MAY contemplate a mechanism to limiting
+Application, avoiding to mix operations with blobs from the global namespace or
-the listing of Blobs to a particular incremental preffix.
+messages from another Trusted Application.

 LIST commands
 ~~~~~~~~~~~~~